initialstate/node-initial-state/README.md

 #### IS.bucket(id, accessKey)

-Open a bucket for event data. ...wat?
+Create an event data bucket.

 * *id* – A bucket key.
 This key cannot contain the colon (:) character.
 * *accessKey* – An Initial State account access key.
 This argument is not needed if the access key is assigned to the environmental variable `IS_API_ACCESS_KEY`.

 ### bucket.push(key, value[, date])

-Push a new event to a bucket. ...wat?
+Send event data to Initial State.

 * *key* – The event key.
 * *value* – The event value.